dbmdz/mirador-keyboardshortcuts/README.md

 ## Configuration

-You can configure the plugin just globally by adding the `keyboardNavigation` entry to the top-level configuration:
+You can configure the plugin globally by adding the `keyboardNavigation` entry to the top-level configuration:

 ```javascript